Meghan Markle's father to miss royal wedding - Journal du Cameroun

 Thomas Markle, 73, underwent heart surgery on Wednesday following a paparazzi scandal and a series of U-turns over his intention to attend.

-The pre-ceremony fiasco would be enough to derail most weddings, but on Thursday preparations in Windsor, west of London, ploughed ahead with a military dress rehearsal, fine-tuning arrangements ahead of the big day.
+The pre-ceremony fiasco would be enough to derail many a wedding, but on Thursday preparations in Windsor, west of London, ploughed ahead with a dress rehearsal to fine-tune arrangements ahead of the big day.

 The practice session saw military marches and a dry-run of the carriage procession, which will whisk Harry and his bride around the town to greet the crowds after their wedding at St George’s Chapel in Windsor Castle.

-Some 250 members of the armed forces are due to take part in Saturday’s festivities, and diehard royalists are already camping out to secure the best viewing spots along the carriage route.
+Diehard royalists have already started camping out in the town to secure the best viewing spots along the carriage route.

+But among the tourists milling around the historic town ahead of the big day, there was concern about the last-minute crisis in the Markle family.

+“I do feel a bit sorry for her.
+It’s all so complicated isn’t it?
+Families are always complicated,” said Annie Warwick, a tourist visiting Windsor with her daughter, Katie.

 Until now, Kensington Palace has tightly planned and closely controlled the drip-fed revelations about details of the wedding day.